sf122458/CompressLab/README.md

 ```
 to start training.

+To resume training from the checkpoint, you can use the original `.yaml` file or the copied `.yaml` file in the output path and run the same command mentioned above.

 Run the following command to list all registered modules.
 ```bash
 python run_benchmark.py --list
 ```
+This will list all registered modules and show where they are registered.
+You can add other modules following the instruction in `compresslab/utils/registry.py`.

 ### TODO